Arquivotheca/PDOS/readme.txt

 comment at the time, and I'm still not sure what's classified as a "kludge".
 A few years later (circa 1994?)
-I was in a job where I was battling to try to get some DOS applications to run in 640k, moving around device drivers, making use of the high memory area etc, all very frustrating.
+I was in a job where I was battling to try to get some DOS applications to run in 640k, moving around device drivers, making use of the high memory area etc., all very frustrating.
 On a machine with 32 meg of memory on it!
 I thought it would make more sense to have DOS reside outside of real mode memory, making more room for applications.
 Nothing had been done about